Lab 1: Introduction to Software and Remote Sensing Applications

 In ENVI there are several tools that help you visualize the extent and geographic location of data.
 The Overview option shows a thumbnail of the raster and defines the extent currently shown in the view.
 Another useful tool is the Reference Map Link that opens up a new window with a variety of base maps that correspond to the geographic extent of the raster in the viewer.

-4. Explore the image by zooming in on difference areas to get an idea of what you can see in the image and how to navigate in ENVI.
-You can toggle between the two layers by checking/unchecking the boxs by the file names in the layer manager.toggle layer on/off
+Explore the image by zooming in on difference areas to get an idea of what you can see in the image and how to navigate in ENVI.
+You can toggle between the two layers by checking/unchecking the boxes by the file names in the layer manager.

-11. Now we will repeat the steps but this time zoomed in on an area of interest.
-Use the zoom and navigation tools to focus in on an area of interest in the image (for example south Lake Tahoe, or Reno, NV).
-Once you are centered on your area of interest use the Chip to View to to export a jpg of the image.
+Now we will repeat the above steps but this time zoomed in on an area of interest.
+Use the zoom and navigation tools to focus in on an area of interest in the image (for example south Copco Lake, or dam locations).
+Once you are centered on your area of interest use the Chip to View to to export a jpeg of the image.

-12. Now export an image of the same area from the other time period.
-Without moving the image or zooming in/out, check the other image file in the layer manager, this will turn back on the other imagery.
-Use the Chip to View to to export a jpg of the same area of interest.
+Now export an image of the same area from the other time period.
+Without moving the image or zooming in/out, check the other image file in the layer manager, this will toggle on/off imagery.
+Use the Chip to View to to export a jpeg of the same area of interest from the other time time period.
 You should have a total of four image, two showing the full extent and two zoomed in on a specific feature.

-15. Include a caption for each your figures (4).
+Include a caption for each your figures (4).
 Note that captions should always be labeled with the figure number (i.e. Figure 1.) in bold followed by a description of the figure.
-An example would be: "Figure 1.
-Sentinel-2 satellite image of Lake Tahoe region acquired in September 2023".
+An example for a different dataset would be: "Figure 1.
+Sentinel-2 satellite image of Lake Tahoe region acquired in September 2021".
+Adjust your captions to match your imagery.
 Captions for figures should be placed below images or figures.
 You also need to include your name, the date and class (GSP 216) on your document.
 Save the file in your Lab 1 folder.

-16. You may close ENVI.
-You may complete Part I and II on seperate documents or combine the two parts into one document for submission.
+You may close ENVI.
+You may complete Part I and II on separate documents or combine the two parts into one document for submission.

 Contact Info